jech/galene/galene.md

 There is a menu on the right of the user interface.
-It allows switching off the camera (for audio-only sessions), choosing the camera and microphone and setting the video throughput.
-The *Blackboard mode* checkbox increases resolution and sacrifices framerate in favour of image quality.
-The *Play local file* dialog streams a video from a local file.
+It allows switching off the camera (for audio-only sessions), choosing the camera and microphone, and setting the video throughput.
+The *Blackboard mode* checkbox increases resolution and sacrifices frame rate in favour of image quality.
+The *Play local file* dialogue streams a video from a local file.

 ### User list

-There is a user list on the left, starting with the current user and continuing with all users that have joined the current group.
+There is a user list on the left, starting with the current user and followed by all the users that have joined the current group.

 The user list doubles as a set of menus.
 Clicking on the current user (the first entry in the user list) opens the *group menu*, a menu with actions